The Most Common Florida Weather Myths

 Flip Flops, Bikinis, and Sunscreen Are All I Need to Pack.

 If there’s one thing we’ve learned so far, it’s that Florida’s weather can be unpredictable.
 One minute you’re working on your tan, the next you’re running for cover from a surprise rain shower.

 That’s why it’s a good idea to come prepared for whatever mother nature throws your way.
 Stash some closed-toe shoes, an umbrella, and long pants in your bag.

 And don’t underestimate the power outerwear.
 Remember, temperatures can dip pretty low in the cooler months, so grabbing that hoodie could make or break your vacation.
 The same goes for heat waves, so don’t skimp on the sunscreen.

 Hurricanes are the Only Storms I Should Keep My Eye On.

-Known as the “Lightning Capital of the U.S.,” Florida provides an ideal climate for thunderstorms to form, posing a potential risk if you’re out and about when one strikes.
+Florida's climate can produce thunderstorms.
 The National Weather Service recommends steering clear of bodies of water, trees, or metallic objects, and staying indoors at least 30 minutes after hearing thunder.

 Like any tropical climate, Florida’s weather unpredictability is just part of the charm.
 But with a little preparation, you can plan for water sports, kayaking, exploring, gorgeous pink sunsets, and piña coladas under warm sunshine... getting caught in the rain optional.